 Although generally less expensive than collective protection options there a lot more considerations to be taken into account, including hidden costs such as annual (as a minimum) inspection and certification, user training, specialist PPE and in some cases rescue equipment and training.
 In the case of engineered systems they are installed and maintained by specialist companies.

-Two common terms associated with Personal Fall protection products are ‘Fall Arrest’ which allows access to a fall hazard and is designed to safely arrest the user in the event of a fall and ‘Restraint’ (also referred to as Fall Restraint or Work Restraint) a system that allows the user to reach the fall hazard but prevents the user from falling by the use of a restraining lanyard.
+Two common terms associated with Personal safety products are ‘Fall Arrest’ which allows access to a fall hazard and is designed to safely arrest the user in the event of a fall and ‘Restraint’ (also referred to as Fall Restraint or Work Restraint) a system that allows the user to reach the fall hazard but prevents the user from falling by the use of a restraining lanyard.

 Where Fall Arrest has been selected, the Working at Height regulations requires a rescue plan to be in place.